-The Superintendent of Schools is the final approval author travel. ity for -- ---------

-The School Business Administrator/Board Secretary is the final approval authority for travel.
-J 111101

-The Superintendent of Schools and the School Business Administrator are the final approval authorities for travel.]
+- The Superintendent of Schools is the final approval authority for travel. - The School Business Administrator/Board Secretary is the final approval authority for travel. - The Superintendent of Schools and the School Business Administrator are the final approval authorities for travel.]